 Let’s use an illustration to clarify data independence.

-Why Do We Need Data Independence in DBMS?
+Why do We Need Data Independence in DBMS?

 A database system often stores a lot of data in addition to the information input by users.
 Data can be found and retrieved more easily since the system stores metadata about the data.
 It is difficult to change or update metadata once it has been recorded in a database.
 A database management system (DBMS) must, however, change as it expands in order to accommodate its customers’ demands.
 If all of the data were dependent, updating the schema or data would be a time-consuming and difficult operation.